jengryg/jengryg/README.md

 Ahoy!
 My name is `jengryg`.
 I build stuff with code since the mid 2000s.

-Here you can find some of my (non-professional) side-projects I do when I am not busy building solutions for employers.
+Here you can find a small selection of my (non-professional) side-projects I do when I am not busy building solutions for employers.
+The code in these repositories is not meant to be enterprise grade.

 ## Repositories regarding my research in stochastic geometry